ryleelyman/Site/_posts/2021-06-09-A-Mathematical-Postcard.md

 and $$J$$-multiple Whitehead automorphisms.
-The former correspond to expand Whitehead moves, and the latter to collapse Whitehead moves, and their result says that any two thistles in the spine of Outer Space may be connected by a path of Whitehead moves which have a very nice interplay with a *norm* one can put on thistles.
+The former correspond to expand Whitehead moves, and the latter to collapse Whitehead moves, and their result says that any two thistles in the spine of Outer Space may be connected by a path of Whitehead moves which has a very nice interplay with a *norm* one can put on thistles.

 ![An expand Whitehead move](/assets/img/expandWhitehead.png)